 How to keep your Gladi perky

-- A clean vase and clean water
+- Use a clean vase and clean water

 - Use cut flower food for bulbous flowers.